bodguy/tinyjson/README.md

 ### Set the values

-setting values are simple as getting values. just take a value from [] operator as operand and assign it to other values.
+setting values are simple as getting values. just take a value from [] operator and assign other values to this.

 ```c++
 object root;